sofyanajridi/mo-deepdrive/README.md

 ## Motivation
 To the best of our knowledge, the development for both the DeepDrive and DeepDrive zero benchmarks has been abandoned.
-There has been no update since June 2020 for the DeepDrive benchmark and November 2021 for the DeepDrive Zero benchmark.
+There has been no update since June 2020 for the [DeepDrive](https://github.com/deepdrive/deepdrive) benchmark and November 2021 for the [DeepDrive-Zero](https://github.com/deepdrive/deepdrive-zero) benchmark.
 Both benchmarks fail during installation due to outdated libraries and API calls.
 However, the DeepDrive zero benchmark is still a very interesting simulator for the development and introduction to the field of single-agent, multi-agent, single-objective and multi-objective RL.
 Moreover, looking